viohlet/project-one/README.md

 - Unsolved Problems:

-  - Didn't get to try sound features to let know each player it was their turn.
+  - Didn't get to even try my sound features to let know each player it was their turn.
-  - I wanted to add more "old-school" styling features.
-Only the buttons, background, and fonts.
-I still want to give my page a welcome overlay and show the prince of persia original welcome screen and sound.
+  - I wanted to add more "old-school" styling features such as the welcome screen of the original Prince of Persia game and images to pop up when you win.
+Will go back and revisit.